The localization of orthogonal calculus with respect to homology: Bousfield classes

 \subsection{The Telescope Conjecture}

-The height $n$ Telescope Conjecture relates the $T(n)$-localization and $K(n)$-localization of spectra.
+The height $n$ Telescope Conjecture of Ravenel \cite[Conjecture 10.5]{RavenelLocalizations} asserts that the $T(n)$-localization and $K(n)$-localization of spectra agree.
 There are numerous equivalent formalisations of the conjecture see e.g., \cite[Proposition 3.6]{BarthelChromaticConjectures} and we choose the following as it best suits any possible interaction with the calculus.

 \begin{conj}[The height $n$ Telescope Conjecture] Let $n \geq 0$.
 The Bousfield class of $T(n)$ agrees with the Bousfield class of $K(n)$. \end{conj}